Paddy Guinane

 Patrick Guinane (31 January 1939 – 8 December 2019) was an Australian rules football player who played in the Victorian Football League (VFL) between 1958 and 1968 for the Richmond Football Club.

 Football career

 Paddy Guinane was a powerfully built key position player who mainly played as a forward.
-He was vice-captain of Richmond's 1967 premiership team and was the Club's leading goalkicker in 1966 and 1968.
+He was vice-captain of Richmond's 1967 premiership team and was the club's leading goalkicker in 1966 and 1968.

 From 1969 he spent two seasons with Victorian Football Association (VFA) 1st division side Dandenong.
 Invited by his former teammate Tony Jewell in 1971 to join him at Caulfield, Guinane was at centre half forward as the Bears defeated Brunswick in the 1973 VFA's 2nd division grand final.

-On retirement as a player Guinane coached the Richmond under-19s in 1978-79 and then the reserves in 1980-81, before serving as a Club Board member from 1985–87, and again in 1989.
+On retirement as a player Guinane coached the Richmond under-19s in 1978-79 and then the reserves in 1980–81, before serving as a Club Board member from 1985 to 1987, and again in 1989.